 Overview of a Seychelles Special Licence Company (CSL)

-The Seychelles CSL is a Seychelles domestic company, incorporated under the Companies Act 1972, which is granted a special licence under the Companies 'Special Licence' Act 2003 (CSL Act).
+A Seychelles CSL is a domestic company, incorporated under the Companies Act 1972, which is granted a special licence under the Companies 'Special Licence' Act 2003 (CSL Act).

 The CSL has substantial appeal, particularly to international groups, as a tax-efficient vehicle for permitted uses under the CSL Act, including in particular, use as an intermediary holding company to hold and license out intellectual property or as a services company (e.g. management, consultancy, etc.)